Police Caution Removal Solicitor & DBS Appeals. We are the leading legal practice specialising in police caution removal

 The police are required to follow a defined procedure at the police station – if they have not properly followed this procedure, to the extent that it has made your caution unfair, it may be the case that your police caution can be removed.
 Our specialist police caution removal solicitor we will be able to advise you whether it is possible to have your police caution expunged (deleted).

-It is also possible to dispute the information that is disclosed on a DBS certificate, so that even if facts are mention on a DBS certificate, you can appeal to have this information removed.
+It is also possible to dispute the information that is disclosed on a DBS certificate, so that even if facts are mentioned on a DBS certificate, you can appeal to have this information removed.

 Police Caution Removal Solicitor and DBS Appeals Solicitor

-I am a qualified solicitor and I have extensive experience of applying for the removal of police cautions and arrest records from the police national computer (PNC).
+I am a solicitor and I have extensive experience of applying for the removal of police cautions and arrest records from the police national computer (PNC).

 I am also able to assist in applying for information disclosed on Disclosure and Barring Service (DBS) certificates to be removed – if you feel information has been unfairly disclosed you have the right to dispute its disclosure.

 I have co-authored a journal paper on the reform of the police cautioning procedure in the Criminal Law Review (the leading criminal law journal : “Suggestions for Reform to the Simple Cautioning procedure”).
 I also write the UK Westlaw Insight on Police Cautions and published an article in the Criminal Law and Justice Weekly on anonymity in criminal proceedings and its impact on the police caution: Adult Defendant Anonymity in Criminal Proceedings

-I can usually offer a fixed fee for police caution, arrest record and community resolution removals and reasonable hourly rates for DBS barring and certificate disclosure disputes.
+I offer a fixed fee for police caution, arrest record, local record, community resolution removals, DBS barring and also DBS certificate disclosure disputes.